Exlll/ConfigLib/README.md

 ## General information

-In the following sections the term _configuration type_ refers to any non-generic class that is directly or indirectly (i.e. through subclassing) annotated with `@de.exlll.configlib.Configuration`.
+In the following sections the term _configuration type_ refers to any record type or to any non-generic class that is directly or indirectly (i.e. through subclassing) annotated with `@de.exlll.configlib.Configuration`.
 Accordingly, the term _configuration_ refers to an instance of such a type.

 ### Declaring configuration types

-To declare a configuration type, annotate a class with `@Configuration` and make sure that it has a no-args constructor.
+To declare a configuration type, either define a record or annotate a class with `@Configuration` and make sure that it has a no-args constructor.
 The no-args constructor can be set `private`.
 Inner classes (i.e. the ones that are nested but not `static`) have an implicit synthetic constructor with at least one argument and are therefore not supported.

-Add fields to your class whose type is any of the supported types listed in the next section.
-You should initialize all fields of reference types with non-null default values, though you can leave them null.
-Handling of null values is discussed in one of the sections further below.
+Now simply add components to your record or fields to your class whose type is any of the supported types listed in the next section.
+You can (and should) initialize all fields of a configuration class with non-null default values.

 ### Supported types

-A configuration type may only contain fields of the following types:
+A configuration type may only contain fields or components of the following types:

 | Type class                  | Types                                                              |
 |-----------------------------|--------------------------------------------------------------------|